 In this article, I’m going to use the analogy of equating electricity to water.
 This is a common analogy that we can’t claim as our own, but

-Already know the difference between kW and kWh?
-Click here to jump ahead to the calculator.
+If you already know the difference between kW and kWh, click here to jump ahead to the calculator.

 What is a watt (W)?